The EU AI Act

 The new legal framework for the use of AI in Europe

-The EU AI Act is the world’s first comprehensive legal regulation for artificial intelligence.
-With it, the European Union creates a binding legal framework for how AI systems may be developed, provided, and used.
-The goal is to enable innovation – but at the same time to protect people, companies, and society from risks, misuse, and harm caused by AI.
+The EU AI Act is the first comprehensive legal regulation for artificial intelligence worldwide.
+With it, the European Union is creating a binding legal framework for how AI systems may be developed, deployed, and used.
+The goal is to enable innovation – while at the same time protecting people, businesses, and society from risks, misuse, and harm caused by AI.

-For companies, the EU AI Act means above all one thing: The use of AI will no longer be just a technical or economic decision, but also a legal and organizational responsibility.
+For companies, the EU AI Act means one thing above all: in the future, the use of AI will no longer be just a technical or economic decision, but also a legal and organizational responsibility.

 What does the EU AI Act regulate?